This document is effective from September 2020.

 Organisers must make players in their competitions aware that this data will be forwarded to the ECF as a condition of them entering their competition.

-3. Games submitted for rating to the ECF will be graded in the category appropriate to the time limits of that game, as follows –
+3. Online and Over-the-Board games submitted for rating to the ECF will be rated in the category appropriate to the time limits of that game, as follows –

-Each player must have at least 10 minutes, and less than 60 minutes, for all moves.
+Each player must have more than 10 minutes, and less than 60 minutes, for all moves.
 This includes both the initial time control and any subsequent time controls or quickplay finish.
 When Fischer (cumulative) mode is used, the time available for each player is calculated on the assumption that the duration of the game is 60 moves.

 Each player has more time than the maximum defined above for Rapidplay.

-C. Blitz games, where each player has less then 10 minutes for all moves, are not graded by the ECF.
-With the exception of Blitz games, all games submitted by the ECF for FIDE rating will also be graded by the ECF.
+C. Blitz games, where each player has at least 3 minutes and no more than 10 minutes for all moves.
+All games submitted by the ECF for FIDE rating will also be rated by the ECF.

 4. The following types of game are ineligible for rating –